Energy-efficient driving: Minimizing ancillary losses

 Using air conditioning requires the generation of up to 5 hp of extra power to maintain a given speed.
 A/C systems cycle on and off, or vary their output, as required by the occupants so they rarely run at full power continuously.
 Switching off the A/C and rolling down the windows may prevent this loss of energy, though it will increase drag, so that cost savings may be less than is generally anticipated.
 Using the passenger heating system slows the rise to operating temperature for the engine.
 Either the choke in a carburetor-equipped car (1970's or earlier) or the fuel injection computer in modern vehicles will add more fuel to the fuel-air mixture until normal operating temperature is reached, decreasing fuel efficiency.

 Fuel type

 Using high octane gasoline fuel in a vehicle that does not need it is generally considered an unnecessary expense, although Toyota has measured slight differences in efficiency due to octane number even when knock is not an issue.
 All vehicles in the United States built since 1996 are equipped with OBD-II on-board diagnostics and most models will have knock sensors that will automatically adjust the timing if and when pinging is detected, so low octane fuel can be used in an engine designed for high octane, with some reduction in efficiency and performance.
 If the engine is designed for high octane then higher octane fuel will result in higher efficiency and performance under certain load and mixture conditions.

-Battery-electric vehicles use around 20kWh of energy for 100km of travel (equivalent to 3 miles/kWh), about 4 times less than a fossil fuel car.
+Battery-electric vehicles use around 20 kWh of energy for 100 km of travel (equivalent to 3 miles/kWh), about 4 times less than a fossil fuel car.